-The Viking Ship Museum exhibits the five 1000-year-old original ship finds from the Viking Age as well as a fleet of sailing reconstructions and you can sail in several of them.
-You can also meet the craftsmen who keep up the old maritime trades, and you can try your hand with ax, ropes and many other activities.
-Welcome.
+The Viking Ship Museum exhibits the five 1000-year-old original ship finds from the Viking Age (the Skuldelev Ships) as well as a fleet of sailing reconstructions.
+Several of these reconstructions and other Nordic boats are also available to sail in.
+You can also meet the craftsmen who keep up the traditions of the old maritime trades, and you can try your hand with axes, ropes and many other activities.

 The five original Viking Ships

-The permanent exhibitions are build around the five Skuldelev ships, and tells the history of the ships as well as the history of the Nordic maritime adventure during the Viking Age.
-The five original Viking ships stand majestically with Roskilde Fjord as a living backdrop.
-One can imagine how the merchant set off for distant shores with his goods, the warrior waved goodbye to the family before the voyage and the fisherman embarked on the fjord with the hope of returning with a good catch.
+The permanent exhibitions are focused on the five Skuldelev Ships.
+The goal of these exhibits is to tell the story of these ships and of the many Nordic maritime adventures during the Viking Age.
+The five original Viking ships stand majestically with the Roskilde Fjord as a living backdrop.
+With this view, it becomes easy to imagine how the merchant set off for distant shores with his goods, the warriors waved goodbye to their families before the voyage and the fisherman embarked on the fjord with the hope of returning with a good catch.

-Start you visit by watching the introduction film ”Five Viking Ships from Skuldelev”.
+Start your visit by watching our introduction film ”Five Viking Ships from Skuldelev”.
 The film lasts 14 minutes and is available in multiple languages.

 The museum displays both permanent and temporary exhibitions.